zarar7576/Camera-Claibration-opencv-python/README.md

 </ul>

-Note: pip installations should work here no need to compile from source Note:If you arent getting good results then play with the flags in:
+Note: pip installations should work here no need to compile from source

+Note:If you aren't getting good results then play with the flags in:

 [ln 135] ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1],None,None,flags=cv2.CALIB_USE_EXTRINSIC_GUESS+cv2.CALIB_FIX_K3)

-depending upon the type of error you may need to use a different combination
+depending upon the type of error you may need to use a different combination of flags